As Maharashtra records excess rain, some villages await first heavy shower

-WHILE MAHARASHTRA is one of the states to have recorded rainfall in excess of average this monsoon, a clutch of villages is still longing for the season’s first heavy shower.
-Having recorded less than 150 mm of rain since June, the mood in these 50 to 70 villages scattered around Beed district’s Georai and Kaij talukas is dark, clouded by the fear that they are moving from one drought to the next.
+Amid the ongoing monsoon in Maharashtra, a clutch of villages is still awaiting its first heavy spell of rainfall.
+Having recorded less than 150 mm of rain since June, the mood in these 50-70 villages scattered around Beed district’s Georai and Kaij talukas is dark, clouded by the fear that they may be moving from one drought to the next.

-There is only muddy water at the bottom of wells and borewells, water supply is still by tankers, some of their animals are still at government-aided cattle camps, and the possibility of a severely stunted crop swells with every day when it doesn’t rain.
+Their wells and borewells are offering only muddy water, they are still queueing up with plastic drums for the water tanker’s daily rounds, some of their animals are still at government-aided cattle camps, and the possibility of a severely stunted crop swells with every passing day.

 Khedkar has invested Rs 60,000 in his 7-acre plot this season, and if there isn’t a heavy shower within the next week, he expects to incur deep losses on top of last year’s losses.

-Others are bleeding to keep future prospects alive.
-Hirabai Shitole, a woman in her sixties who lost her eldest son last year to a heart attack, has spent Rs 2.5 lakh since the failed 2018 monsoon on tanker water to keep her 450 sweet lime trees alive.
+Hirabai Shitole, a woman in her sixties who lost her eldest son last year to a sudden heart attack, has spent Rs 2.5 lakh since the failed 2018 monsoon on tanker-supplied water to keep her 450 sweet lime trees alive.
 “Things were never so bad even in the 1972 drought.
-We have a well and four borewells dug to a depth of 200 to 300 feet.
+We have a well and four borewells dug to the depth of 200-300 feet.
 They’re all dry,” she says.

-In Georai, where the overall taluka average is 192.5 mm, the Chaklamba circle has received 146.6 mm (35.4 per cent of the average for this time of the year), Sirasdevi circle received 138.8 mm (33.5 per cent of the average) and Talwada circle has 143.6 mm (34.6 per cent of the average).

-According to Talwada sarpanch Radhakrishna Shingane, the release of water from Jayakwadi through its right bank canal, which runs barely a couple of kilometres outside the village, has led to some groundwater percolation and healthy crops across some stretches.
+According to Talwada’s sarpanch Radhakrishna Shingane, the release of water from Jayakwadi through its right bank canal, which is barely a couple of kilometres outside the village, has led to some groundwater percolation and healthy crops across some stretches.
 “But that canal water is not meant for us, we’re not allowed to pump it to our fields,” he says.

 The water is headed to Majalgaon dam in the district, which is still at dead storage.
 Shingane says some residents of nearby villages chose not to sow their fields at all, preferring to look for work as labourers.